csiro-data-school/regex/_episodes/04-egrep-charclasses.md

 ## Try it
 >
 > 4. Grep 'wordplay1.txt' to print the only line that contains the same word repeated twice.
-> Hint: You may need the '\\b' word-boundary match.
+> Hint: You may need to use the '\\b' word-boundary anchor.
 > 5. Grep 'namesndates.txt' to print the name of a person whose firstname and surname start
 > with the same letter.
 > 6. Grep 'namesndates.txt' to print a date where the month and the day are the same number.